 Plenty of them live in organized all-Hijra communities to escape persecution.
 These communities have been in existence for many generations.

 Living in such a community may require the membre to undergo an initiation rite.
-Such rite is called Nirwaan; which entails the removal of the penis, testicles, and scrotum.
+Such rite is called Nirwaan; which entails the removal of the male genitalia, testicles, and scrotum.

 These communities are often made up of groups.
 These groups are usually led by gurus who are third gender as well.
 These gurus not only guide mentees.
-They also take a cut from their earnings; be it from begging or prostitution.
+They also take a cut from their earnings; be it from begging or street walking.

 Furthermore, these communities have developed their own language.
 It’s called the Hijra Farsi and its creation’s goal is for protection.
 It is a language that’s based on the Hindustani language.